Prevent Female Genital Mutilation

-In Kenya, our Loreto Sisters work with the Stop Female Genital Mutilation campaign to educate women, men and community leaders about the dangers of this harmful cultural practice, which the World Health Organization has called ‘a form of torture.’
+In Kenya, our Loreto Sisters work to educate women, men and community leaders about the dangers of this harmful cultural practice, which the World Health Organization has called ‘a form of torture.’
+The project’s goal is a community free from Female Genital Mutiliation (FGM), free from fear of curses, myths and taboos enabling young wome to celebrate and enjoy a full life.

 Loreto Sister Ephigenia Gachiri has dedicated her life to ending the barbaric practise in Kenya where it is estimated 27% of women aged 15 to 49 have undergone FGM.
 The latest estimates show that three million girls and women are at risk of mutilation every year – approximately 8,000 girls per day.

-One of the major issues in eradicating FGM is that there is an enormous amount of cultural importance placed on this rite of passage, which is believed to prepare a girl for motherhood.
-As a result, Sr. Ephigenia has developed a new rite of passage to show children that they are adults, one that did not involve pain or mutilation.
+One of the major issues in eradicating FGM is that there is an enormous amount of culturalism importance placed on this rite of passage, which is believed to prepare a girl for motherhood.
+As a result, the project has taken a holistic approach.
+Teachers, community gate keepers, youth, chiefs, law makers and enforcers are engaged to ensure it can be addressed as a community problem and not as women and girls’ problem only.

 The project currently operates in over eight constituencies of the Rift Valley in Kenya with an established network of field officers who assist in the coordination of the project, its progress and milestones.